harikishan468/cka-prep-by-hari/README.md

 4) Once the above step is successful, then create a cluster using the below command.
       **kind create cluster** </br>
       <img width="945" alt="image" src="https://github.com/harikishan468/cka-prep-by-hari/assets/18546196/f0fcc074-5a2f-4b3b-add3-de3681a47e47">
-5) Use the below command to get the cluster info.
+5) Use the below command to get the cluster info.</br>
      **kubectl cluster-info --context kind-kind** </br>
-     **Kubernetes control plane is running at https://127.0.0.1:<PORTNO> </br>
+     **Kubernetes control plane is running at https://127.0.0.1:50001 </br>
-     CoreDNS is running at https://127.0.0.1:<PORTNO>/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy </br>
+     CoreDNS is running at https://127.0.0.1:50001/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy </br>
      To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.** </br>